 All have been supposedly monitoring Chelsea goalkeeper Thibault Courtois very, very closely.
 The Belgian is the Blues' undisputed No.1 but in a little over a year's time will be free to discuss a move to any of the aforementioned sides ahead of his contract expiring in the summer of 2019.

-The Blues, according to The Telegraph, had planed to make Courtois the best-paid goalkeeper in the world to keep him at Stamford Bridge and a deal is close to being inked.
+The Blues, , had planed to make Courtois the best-paid goalkeeper in the world to keep him at Stamford Bridge and a deal is close to being inked.

 The Blues' first-choice stopper was asked in November about his future.
 While he is understood to be happy at Stamford Bridge, his answer to the question wasn't entirely convincing.